 Random Forest (RF) is a new non-parametric ensemble machine-learning algorithm developed by Breiman [37].
-It is unique in the sense that it can handle a variety of data, such as satellite imageries and numerical data [38].
+It is unique because it can handle a variety of data, such as satellite imageries and numerical data [38].
 RF is an ensemble learning algorithm premised on a decision tree, which integrates massive ensemble regression and classification trees.
 Several studies have shown a satisfactory performance for LULC classification using RF in the field of remote-sensing applications [13,19,27].
-The higher the number of trees involved in this method the better the accuracy in the image classification and land use modelling [39,40] for instance in their study, selected 200 decision trees and submitted that the performance of RF was accurate.
+The higher the number of trees involved in this method the better the accuracy in the image classification and land use modelling [39,40].